Dr. Anu Bajaj FAQs

 - Choosing a natural goal instead of an overdone look

 Patients tend to stay happiest when the result feels polished but still like them.
-A balanced approach usually looks better over time than over-treating.
+A balanced approach looks better over time than over-treating.

 FemTouch FAQs